seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-3.md

 ## Exercise 3: Add App Registration for Access via Apps.

-In this exercise you are going to register an application with Azure Active Directory, which enables a user with Power Apps user account to connect to their Microsoft Dataverse environment from external client applications using OAuth authentication.
+In this exercise you are going to register an application with Azure Active Directory, which enables a user with Power Apps user account to connect to their Microsoft Dataverse environment from client applications using OAuth authentication.

 In this lab, you will: